semagrow/kobe/doc/benchmarkWalkthrough.md

 * A list of query strings of the benchmark.
 * A [DatasetTemplate](../operator/docs/api.md#datasettemplate) for each dataset server you want to use in your benchmark.

-Regarding the third perquisite, we have already prepared several dataset template to use.
+Regarding the third prerequisite, we have already prepared several dataset templates to use.
 If you want to create your own dataset server template, check out [this guide](..).

 ## Step 1.
 Prepare your dataset dumps